TsNIIMash projects

 During the second half of the 1960 and beginning of the 1970s, Golovin's group put forward a number of ambitious proposals for unmanned missions to planets, including Mercury and Jupiter, along with the project of a manned expedition to Mars, a lunar base and a big orbital station in the Earth orbit.
 In the course of this work, a number of scaled models of the hardware was built to represent the concepts developed at TsNIIMash.
 Despite a common misconception that these models had been used for testing, veterans of TsNIIMash insisted that they were no more than promotional materials prepared for the meetings of high-ranking officials at the Ministry of General Machine Building, which from 1966 oversaw the Soviet rocket industry.

-Lavochkin projects
+Proton-based projects

-During 1986 and 1987, Vladimir Perminov, a leading developer of interplanetary probes at Lavochkin design bureau in Moscow prepared a Scientific and Technical Report, NTO, on the possibility of unmanned missions to Jupiter, Saturn and Sun.
+During 1986 and 1987, Vladimir Perminov, a leading developer of interplanetary probes at the Lavochkin design bureau prepared a Scientific and Technical Report, NTO, on the possibility of unmanned missions to Jupiter, Saturn and Sun.
 The report considered possible designs of the spacecraft, its trajectories and other engineering issues of the project.

 Based on this work, Lavochkin launched a preliminary study (NIR) code-named Tsiolkovsky with a primary goal of sending an unmanned probe toward the Sun.
 The spacecraft would be powered by Radioisotope Thermal Generators (RTG), which use radioactive plutonium to produce electrical power onboard.
 A large four-meter antenna would be used to transmit data from the spacecraft to the ground control stations.